 Slide down from top, open the main menu, tap "Measure" to enter the measurement menu.
 There are 23 measurement items on the measurement menu.
 Measurement menu, selected measurement item display and measurement item display are shown in Figure 7-1:

 Figure 7-1 Automatic Measurement Menu

 Automatic measurement

-- 1) Select channel: Select the channel to be measured above the measurement menu. - Select measurement: Select the desired measurement item on the measurement menu.
-The selected measurement item is displayed in the "Selected Parameters" display area below.
+1) Select channel: Select the channel to be measured above the measurement menu.